Are you an international student?

 The Salary Range of Land Surveyors in Malaysia

-A land surveyor’s salary begins from RM2000 and above, depending on the person’s working experience.
-Usually, the salary ranges from RM2000 to RM2500, in both government and private sectors.
+A license land surveyor’s salary begins from RM10,000 and above, depending on the person’s working experience.
+Usually, the salary ranges based on qualifications are from RM2000 to RM4000 (degree), RM2000 to RM 2500 (Diploma) and RM1800 to RM2000 (Certificate).
 However, if your qualifications include a diploma and previous experience with established construction companies, a higher salary may be offered by the employer.
 It all depends highly on the experience and skills, not just qualifications.

 Geomatic Courses in IPTA/IPTS